percona/pmm-doc/docs/setting-up/server/podman.md

 Podman is an open-source project available on most Linux platforms and resides on [GitHub](https://github.com/containers/podman).
 Podman is a daemonless container engine for developing, managing, and running Open Container Initiative (OCI) containers and container images on your Linux System.

-Containers under the control of Podman could be run by non-privileged user.
+Non-privileged users could run containers under the control of Podman.

 It could be just aliased (`alias docker=podman`) with docker and work with the same way.
 All instructions from [Docker] section also apply here.